yutaro1204/SampleDockerRubyOnRails/README.md

 # Start Ruby on Rails Project on Docker Containers

+**This README.md will be removed after the first command below is executed.** \
+**The same content as this README.md is copied to START.md, so refer to it.**

 1. Run Rails and build the project.
     ```shell
     $ docker-compose run web rails new . --force --no-deps --database=postgresql